Geeta and Sanjay Chopra kidnapping case: Appeals

-The convicted challenged the death sentence verdict in the Delhi High Court.
+The convicts challenged the death sentence verdict in the Delhi High Court.
 The High Court upheld the judgement on 16 November 1979.
 The convicts then petitioned under Article 136 in the Supreme Court of India, which was turned down.
-They then petitioned the president of India to use the clemency powers vested in him under Article 72 of the Constitution.
+They then petitioned the President of India to use the clemency powers vested in him under Article 72 of the Constitution.
 The president turned down the petition without citing reason.
-They then petitioned the Supreme Court again arguing that the president should use his clemency powers fairly.
+They then petitioned the Supreme Court again, arguing that the president should use his clemency powers fairly.

 On 21 April 1981, the Supreme Court upheld the death sentences.
 These petitions had further delayed their death sentences.
 The trials took about four years to complete.

 Death row interviews and execution

 Following the judgement, some journalists petitioned the Tihar jail that they be allowed to interview the death row convicts.
-The jail authorities rejected the petition on the grounds that their Jail Manual allowed interviews only with relatives, friends and legal advisers.
+The jail authorities rejected the petition because their Jail Manual allowed interviews only with relatives, friends and legal advisers.
 Journalist Prabha Dutt decided to challenge the rejection of interview requests in court.

 On 7 November 1981, the Supreme Court of India decided that the convicts should be allowed to be interviewed by some journalists, if they were willing.
-The journalists were granted permission to interview them together, for an hour, and to submit to search before entering the prison.
+The journalists were granted permission to interview them together, for an hour, and to submit to a search before entering the prison.
 The judgement is considered a landmark in Indian law.

 On 30 January 1982, five reporters — among them Prabha Dutt of Hindustan Times, Prakash Patra of The National Herald, and Usha Rai of The Times of India — were allowed to conduct the interview.
 The convict interviewed was Jasbir Singh alias Billa, who insisted that he was innocent.
 Ranga refused to be interviewed.

 Both were hanged on 31 January 1982.
 Billa was quiet, but Ranga resisted going to the gallows.
 Their bodies were not claimed by their relatives.